Unicorn AIM IHT Portfolio

 - Income or growth portfolios available: any income will be paid quarterly

 - Save up to 3.5% on initial charges through Wealth Club

 - Minimum £50,000

 Unicorn Asset Management is a specialist in UK smaller companies.
-About a third of the £1 billion Unicorn manages is in AIM stocks.
+About a quarter of the £1.4 billion Unicorn manages is in AIM stocks.
 Unicorn's AIM VCT is the UK's largest.
-The Unicorn AIM IHT portfolios, launched in 2016, now hold assets of around £12.3 million.
+The Unicorn AIM IHT portfolios, launched in 2016, now hold assets of around £23 million (15 July 2019).

-Mr Hutchinson looks for three main characteristics in an AIM company, a tactic that has served him well to date.
-It must produce consistent growth, without masses of debt; it must sell a product or service that delivers a tangible benefit; ideally, the founder and/or management must have a meaningful stake.
+Mr Hutchinson looks for three main characteristics in an AIM company: it must have a track record of producing consistent growth, without masses of debt; it must sell a product or service that delivers a tangible benefit; ideally, the founder and/or management must have a meaningful stake.

 Income portfolio – some examples

 James Halstead plc is a major international group that manufactures contract and consumer flooring.
 Its products are used all over the world, including in high-profile projects such as on Royal Caribbean’s "Freedom of the Seas", the world’s largest cruise ship and in every carriage of the highest train on the planet, the Machu Picchu Railway in Peru.

 The business has been in the same family for four generations, since 1915.
 The company is worth just over £1 billion (July 2019).
 James Halstead is the largest holding in the Income Portfolio and third in the Growth Portfolio.